SciresM/SafeA9LHInstaller/README.md

 **Credits:**

-delebile for his A9LH implementation, everyone in #cakey, StandardBus for allowing this to happen by hardmodding my consoles. dark_samus for finding the ECB flaw/key-firm pairing that enables this.
+delebile for his A9LH implementation, everyone in #cakey, StandardBus for allowing this to happen by hardmodding my consoles. dark_samus for the ECB flaw, dark_samus and Myria for the key-firm pairing that enables this.
 Code for writing to the screens is from CakesFW.
 Original exploit by plutoo.